etiennestuder/teamcity-build-scan-plugin/README.md

 # Overview

-[TeamCity](https://www.jetbrains.com/teamcity/) plugin that integrates with Build Scan for Gradle and Maven.
+[TeamCity](https://www.jetbrains.com/teamcity/) plugin that integrates with the Build Scan service and more generally with Gradle Enterprise for Gradle and Maven builds run via TeamCity.
 Build scans are available as a free service on [scans.gradle.com](https://scans.gradle.com/) and commercially via [Gradle Enterprise](https://gradle.com/enterprise).

 For each Gradle and Maven build that is run from TeamCity, this plugin exposes the links to the created build scans in the TeamCity UI.
-The plugin can also be configured to instrument Gradle and Maven with Gradle Enterprise.
+The plugin can also be configured to ad-hoc connect Gradle and Maven builds to an existing Gradle Enterprise instance such that a Build Scan is published each time a build is run from TeamCity.

 The plugin is available from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/9326-integration-for-gradle-and-maven-build-scans).